 Nowdays St. Petersburg is an undisputable Cultural and Touristic capital of Russia.
 Every year it attracts a great deal of tourists; in 2011 Saint-Petersburg was visited by 5.5 millions of tourists, which is more than the city population (5 millions).
 And this is not without reason: St. Petersburg truly is a brilliant amongst the European capitals and Great Cities.
 That is why St. Petersburg, Russia Tours are very popular - the magnificence of the Russian Northern Capital is best served with its history and best enjoyed with the comfort of a private tour.
 Shore Tours and Excursions for cruise passengers are also very popular, as by the city law cruise passengers do not need a valid Russian Visa as long as they use services of a local Licensed Tour Operator.

-The common St. Petersburg travel season is from may to september: the weather is good and warm, there's a lot of sunlight, and all parks, gardens, and alleys of the city and its magnificent suburbs are splendid in their flourishing.
+The common St. Petersburg travel season lasts from may till september: the weather is good and warm, there's a lot of sunlight, and all parks, gardens, and alleys of the city and its magnificent suburbs are splendid in their flourishing.
 Peterhof, Pushkin, Pavlovsk, and Gatchina are crowded with tourists these times.
+St. Petersburg Tours and Excursions should be booked in advance in summer!
 But do not hesitate to travel to St. Petersburg in winter!
 The city is completely different, covered by the white snow blankets, charming with the frozen rivers and canals.
 There is a special romantic atmosphere of a Russian Winter in it.
 And you can have the experience one can never have in summer: have a famous Troika ride (a Russian national sledge, harnessed by three horses); try some national Russian delicacies, which are best enjoyed after walking in the cool winter or spring air - caviar or butter&honey pancakes, borsch, Russian pies, and many others; enjoy skiing or skating in the beautiful parks of St. Petersburg.
 Some years a skating-rink is open at the Palace Square itself!